 Your results may be sent to us directly from the testing agency or indicated on your official secondary school transcript.
 Use the following codes as needed on your application materials:

-- Confirmation of Financial Resources Form.
-To obtain an F-1 student visa, you should complete the Confirmation of Financial Resources Form (PDF).
+Confirmation of Financial Resources Form.
+To obtain an F-1 student visa, you should complete the Confirmation of Financial Resources Form (PDF) by your deposit due date.
 If you do not complete this form, you must submit one of the following:

 A bank statement in your parent or sponsor’s name, verifying the availability of funds.
 Also include a signed letter from your parent or sponsor indicating his or her willingness to pay educational expenses.